shabohin/photo-tags/README.md

 -   **Processor Service** - writes metadata to images
 -   **RabbitMQ** - message exchange between services
 -   **MinIO** - image storage
-    For more detailed architecture information, see [Architecture Documentation](docs/architecture.md).

 For all project documentation, see the [Documentation Index](docs/index.md).
 For more detailed architecture information, see [Architecture Documentation](docs/architecture.md).